redrix-dev/raiderpal/docs/raiderpal_db_architecture.md

 - It is **stable but manually discovered**
 - It must be editable without cascading side effects

-Repairs therefore use an explicit two-table model (no JSON blobs, no “smart inference”).
+Repairs therefore use an explicit two-table model (no JSON blobs, no "smart inference").

 ---